daryllxd/lifelong-learning/programming/tools/vim/vimtutor.md

   m - mark.
   ` - move to mark with a.
   ' - move to mark with a.

-  - `p` to put ghe deleted text after the cursor
-  - to replace the

   external commands
   :w test - create a file